 Step 2: Add your fabric

 Stitch each fold of fabric individually, then sew or pin it to the base disc.
-You might also want to add loops of ribbon at this point.
-Slowly build out the loops of material, thinking about the overall shape of your fascinator as you’re going.
+At this point, you might also want to add loops of ribbon.

 Step 3: Attach feathers and flowers